 Selling to an iBuyer

 Selling to an iBuyer has become more popular; you can easily ask for an offer online, and a company will purchase your home to resell it.
-This approach does look at the home buying process as a business transaction, and offers are usually non-negotiable.
+This approach does look at the home-buying process as a business transaction, and offers are usually non-negotiable.
 Although the convenience is nice and you may have to make repairs or be deducted the cost for repairs in their bid.
 The other caveat is that they charge service fees and make you pay closing costs.
-The true cost of selling to an iBuyer may be even more than selling with a realtor.
+The true cost of selling to an iBuyer maybe even more than selling with a realtor.
 Since you’re selling a house with foundation problems, you’ll want to try to save as much as you can, so selling to an iBuyer may not be the best option.

 Sell to a Local Home Buyer

 Selling to a home buyer may be the best option for you in this particular situation.
 They mix the best of both worlds, selling online but without realtor commissions, service fees, or closing costs.
-Furthermore, you would be able to sell as-is and not deal with the hassle of trying to sell a house with foundation crack.
-You would be able to sell your home within days instead of months and get a cash offer within 24-hours.
+Furthermore, you would be able to sell as-is and not deal with the hassle of trying to sell a house with a foundation crack.
+You would be able to sell your home within days instead of months and get a cash offer within 24 hours.
 Sounds like an ideal solution for this selling situation.

 Identify Repair Cost